-Now, that we are working from home more often, I am always looking for quick and easy lunch ideas.
-I don’t want to rely on making sandwiches, salads or just soup; a little variety would be nice.
-Lentils are a great go-to legume when your body wants something healthy, warm and filling.
-As well they make a great addition to a vegetarian meal.
+We are working from home more often in the past few months, and I am looking for quick and easy lunch ideas.
+I don’t want to rely on making sandwiches all the time as a little variety would be nice.
+Lentils are one of my go-to legumes when I feel like I need something healthy, warm and filling.
+This is a quick recipe for curried lentils and spinach that I make often when I am in a bind.
+All the ingredients are basically staples in my pantry.

 Have you tried lentils?
 If so, which one is your favorite?
 Do you have a favorite lentil recipe?